 During the pandemic, Jools returned to her long-latent art practice and is exploring with acrylics and other media.
 She lives in Vancouver's Mount Pleasant.

-"I grew up in wild country, first in the Ruby Mountains of northeastern Nevada, and later on the edge of British Columbia's Chilcotin Plateau.
-Throughout my life I've had the heart of a naturalist.
-I carry a strong connection to Earth and have developed a special affinity for trees and other plants.
-I am now completely urbanized, but enjoy frequent use of city trails and parks and make regular ventures into Vancouver's ambient coastal forests.
+"I grew up in wild country, first in the Ruby Mountains of northeastern Nevada, and later on the edge of British Columbia's Chilcotin Plateau, and throughout my life I've had the heart of a nature nerd.
+I carry a loupe, knife, and tiny baggies in my purse and eagerly count rings whenever I come across cut tree trunks.
+I am now completely and happily urbanized and enjoy frequent use of city trails and parks and make regular ventures into Vancouver's ambient coastal forests.

-"Currently, my artistic focus has veered toward leaves and petals that have detached from their trees or plants to land on water or ground, where they enter a phase of transformation that holds great beauty and is fascinating to witness.
+"My current artistic focus has been swept up by leaves that have detached from their earth-anchored plants to land on ground or water, where they enter a phase of transformation that holds great beauty and is fascinating to witness..

-“I endeavour to capture a sense of suspended time yet ephemeral seasonality in this exploration.
+“I endeavour to capture a sense of suspended time yet ephemeral seasonality in this inquiry.

 "I am grateful to live and work on the unceded traditional territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations."